jeschaef/DBMSBlockSS25/README.md

 2. Install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) (if not already on your machine)
 3. Clone the repository `git clone https://github.com/jeschaef/DBMSBlockSS25`
 4. Change into the project directory cd DBMSBlockSS25
+5. Download the import_email.cql file from Moodle and copy it to the folder [scripts/cassandra](scripts/cassandra) (too big for this repo, can take some minutes to download)

 ## Configuration